 But most of the time, our fear far outstrips the reality of a situation.
 Things are (almost) never as bad as we imagine they will be.
 But we tend to act on what we fear, rather than on what is real.

 For example, we know how important it is to set limits for our kids, and let them know how we feel about important issues and potential dangers for them.
 Still, we avoid talking to them about drugs & alcohol, or setting limits, or making requests, because we don’t want to be uncomfortable or disappointed.

-So this week, we suggest you start getting into the habit of practicing mini-episodes of bravery.
-Start a difficult conversation, make an unpopular request, set a clear limit and stand firm in your resolve.
+So here’s the tip: start getting into the habit of practicing mini-episodes of bravery.
+Start a difficult conversation, make an unpopular request, set a clear limit — stand firm in your resolve.

 Think about one thing you’ve been avoiding (I’m assuming, here, it’s something you think is important and would be helpful).
 Take a deep breath.
-And tackle it square on.
-You can do it – cause the bravery part only takes about 20 seconds!
+Face that anxiety head on.
+And then, tackle it head on.
+You can do it – because the bravery part only takes about 20 seconds!